Jumio/mobile-sdk-ios/docs/integration_netverify-fastfill.md

 config.requireVerification = NO;
 ```

 Identity Verification is automatically enabled if it is activated for your account.
-Make sure to link the UMoove framework to your app project.
+Make sure to link NetverifyFace.framework and ZoomAuthenticationHybrid.framework to your app project.

-__Note:__ Identity Verification requires portrait orientation in your app.
+__Note:__ The new 3D face liveness capturing technology is not optimised for iPads or when using our SDK in combination with Custom UI.
+When using Identity Verification the Selfie scanner will fallback to a simple face capturing functionality instead.
+Portrait orientation support is required in your app.

 Set the following setting to disable Identity Verification on a transaction level:
 ```